OpenRCT2/docs/setup/options.rst

   A button leading to the keyboard shortcuts menu.
 This window allows modification of the default keyboard shortcuts, and also allows some other functions to have shortcuts assigned.

   To assign a new keyboard shortcut, click the function, then press the key to assign the shortcut.
-This key can also have modifiers (Shift, Ctrl, Alt)
+This key can also have modifiers (Shift, Ctrl, Alt).

 * **Current Theme**